Privacy Policy

 • Regulators, government departments, law enforcement authorities, tax authorities and insurance companies.

 • UK Pensions Dashboards Programme, an electronic communications service intended to be used by individuals to access information about their pensions in one place.
-(Data processing activities will be carried out by the Money and Pensions Service, an independent body sponsored by the Department for Work and Pensions.)
+Associated data processing activities will be carried out by the Money and Pensions Service, an independent body sponsored by the Department for Work and Pensions.

 • Any relevant ombudsman, dispute resolution body or the courts.